|Date of Birth||12 February 1968 , Los Angeles, California, USA|

 Rugged features and a natural charm have worked for Josh Brolin, the son of actor James Brolin.
 He has recently seen a massive surge in his career, finding well-known roles such as a policeman, a hunter, and the President of the United States.

 Born February 12, 1968, Brolin was initially against the lifestyle of the entertainment business, in light of his parents' divorce, and both of them being actors.
-However, he fell for theatre after playing a part in a school production of "A Streetcar named Desire".
+However during junior year in high school he took an acting class to see what it was like and played Stanley in "A Streetcar Named Desire" and became hooked.
 His first major screen role was as the older brother in the film The Goonies (1985), based on a story by Steven Spielberg.
-He then immediately moved on to work on television, taking roles in such series as Private Eye (1987) (TV) and "The Young Riders" (1989).
+He then immediately moved on to work on television, taking roles in such series as Private Eye (1987) and The Young Riders (1989).
 "Private Eye" was a chance for Brolin to play a detective.
 "The Young Riders" was set just before the Civil War, and was co-directed by Brolin's father, James Brolin.

-After "The Young Riders" (1989), Brolin moved back to the big screen, with mediocre success.
+After The Young Riders (1989), Brolin moved back to the big screen, with mediocre success.
 He played a supporting role in The Road Killers (1994), but the film was not a hit.
-He followed up with the crime film Gang in Blue (1996) (TV), the romantic film Bed of Roses (1996), the thriller film Nightwatch (1997), and appeared with his father in My Brother's War (1997).
+He followed up with the crime film Gang in Blue (1996), the romantic film Bed of Roses (1996), the thriller film Nightwatch (1997), and appeared with his father in My Brother's War (1997).
 However, nothing truly stuck out, especially not the box office flop The Mod Squad (1999).
 The 2000s initially brought no significant change in Brolin's career.
-He appeared in the independent film Slow Burn (2000), the sci-if thriller Hollow Man (2000) and starred in the television series "Mister Sterling" (2003).
+He appeared in the independent film Slow Burn (2000), the sci-if thriller Hollow Man (2000) and starred in the television series Mister Sterling (2003).
 In 2004, he married actress Diane Lane and, as of now, are still together.

 It was not until 2007 that Brolin received much acclaim for his films.
 He took a supporting role in the Quentin Tarantino-written Grindhouse (2007) which was a two-part film accounting two horror stories.
 He also played two policemen that year: a corrupt officer "Trupo" in the crime epic American Gangster (2007), and an honest police chief in the emotional drama In the Valley of Elah (2007) which starred Tommy Lee Jones and was directed by Paul Haggis.
 However, it was his involvement in No Country for Old Men (2007) that truly pushed him into the limelight.